amitguptagwl/Java-Rule-Book/Question_52-76.md

 fruits[0] = new Strawberry();//Runtime Exception
 ```

-*fruites* is a reference pointer (say A)  to an object (say B) of type A. But object A (array in this case) can accept items of type B only.
+*fruites* is a reference pointer (say A)  to an array (type of B).
+Since B extends A, A can be used as reference to B[].
+However B[] can accept an element of type B only.

 Now in case of generics, by the rule;
 ```java